danthegoodman1/Percolators/README.md

 # Percolators

-A collection of Percolator clients on top of eisting databases!
+A collection of Percolator clients on top of existing databases!
 See each folder for more!

 Percolators makes various databases have key-value including transactions with snapshot isolation (like serializable), or a read committed/snapshot hybrid (see each client).